annalisachurchill/DBA110-Fall-2024/README.md

 # DBA110-Fall-2024
-This is my first git repo
+This is my first git repo created for DBA110.
+Learning how to use GitHub.